Sjord/Sjord.github.io/_posts/2016-03-17-datatypes-for-pycrypto-in-python3.md

 date: 2016-03-17
 ---

-Say you want to encode some things in Python3 using pycrypto, and you want full control over what is encrypted or decrypted.
+Say you want to encode some things in Python 3 using pycrypto, and you want full control over what is encrypted or decrypted.
 In that case you should use the `bytes` and `bytearray` types, not strings.

 ## Don't use strings